Adarsh-Roy/gthr/README.md

 # gthr

-A CLI tool for directory text ingestion, similar to gitingest web app, with fuzzy finder for including/excluding files.
+A CLI tool for gathering text context of a directory, similar to [gitingest](https://gitingest.com/) web app, with a fuzzy finder for including/excluding files and several other configuration options.

 <p align="center">
   <img src="./docs/gthr.png" alt="gthr"/>